xmartlabs/xmartlabs.github.io/_posts/2020-06-29-protecting-your-frontend-from-a-bad-backend.md

 And I most certainly don't want to be using those field names all over my app, it would be extremely confusing.

 And what if I've been using `product.Product_Name` everywhere and suddenly the backend starts serializing that field differently?
+Ideally, the backend would have API versioning and release a new version with these changes, so that the frontend would have time to address it eventually.
+Sadly, I've had to experience these kinds of changes in backends that don't support versioning.
-I'll probably have to mass-replace all usages of that key, which is prone to cause bugs.
+To fix the issues I'll probably have to mass-replace all usages of that key, which is prone to cause bugs.

 ### Data Structure